necro-nemesis/LabyrinthAP/README.md

 After the reboot at the end of the installation the wireless network will be configured as an access point as follows:

-* AP GUI address: loki.ap.com or use IP address: 10.3.141.1
+* AP GUI address: loki.ap.local or use IP address: 10.3.141.1
   * Username: `admin`
   * Password: `secret`
 * DHCP range: 10.3.141.1 to 10.3.141.24